 Introduction

-Pepper (Capsicum annuum, C. chinense; Family Solanaceae) is a warm-season crop requiring 3-4 months of frost-free growing days.
-It is started from transplants.
+Pepper (Capsicum annuum; Family Solanaceae) is a warm-season crop requiring 3-4 months of frost-free growing days.
+They are started from transplants.
 Bell peppers are the most commonly grown and are usually harvested green.
-Fruits left to mature on the plant turn red, orange or yellow, and sugar content increases markedly.
+Fruits left to mature on the plant turn red, orange, or yellow, and sugar content increases markedly.
 Other types of sweet and chili (hot or pungent) peppers are usually elongated and tapered.
 Varieties grown for green peppers take 55-60 days from transplanting to begin producing fruit; colored fruit takes approximately another 20 days to develop.
 Hot peppers generally become more pungent as they mature or if grown under stress.
 Check variety descriptions carefully to obtain the proper peppers for your markets.

 Types and Varieties